robertfmurdock/TeamCoaching/ContinousIntegrationMetrics.md

 - Pull "Update the developer's working code to include changes from the Trunk"
 - Code "Make modifications to the source code locally."

-After one or more rotations through these states, the developer will Commit.
+After one or more rotations through these states, the developer will create a Commit.

-At some point after the Commit occurs, the Commit will be Merged.
+Later, the Commit will be Merged.

 Once the Commit is Merged, it is available to all developers during the Pull step of their workflow.

 Metrics
 -------

-Let A be the Real Time that passes between the initial code change and a Commit.
+Let A be the Real Time that passes between the initial code change and the creation of a Commit.
+This may also be called the Commit Time.

 Let B be the Real Time that passes between the Commit and the Merge that contains the Commit.
+This may also be called the Integration Time.

-Let C be the sum of A and B; this is the Real Time for getting a change into the Trunk.
+Let C be the Real Time for getting a change into the Trunk; the sum of A and B. This may also be called the Commit-Integration Time.

+Let D be the maximum number of new Commits integrated per day, per committer.
+This may also be called the Daily Max Throughput.

-Let D be the floored whole value of a business day divided by C. This is the maximum number of Commits integrated per day, per committer.
-D = floor(8/C), typically.
+This can be calculated as the floored whole value of a business day divided by C. For typical business days, D = floor(8/C)

-Let E be the ceiling whole value of C divided by a business day.
-This is the minimum number of days it will take for a particular commit to show up in Trunk.
-E = ceil(C/8), typically.
+Let E be the minimum number of days it will take for a particular commit to show up in Trunk.
+This may also be called  Days-to-Integration.

+This can be calculated as the ceiling whole value of C divided by a business day.
+For typical business days, E = ceil(C/8)

 Absolute Minimums can be calculated by considering how long it takes a "null" code change to propagate through each step.